 Therefore, thus says the Lord God, “I will make a violent wind break out in My wrath.
 There will also be in My anger a flooding rain and hailstones to consume it in wrath.
 So I will tear down the wall which you plastered over with whitewash and bring it down to the ground, so that its foundation is laid bare; and when it falls, you will be consumed in its midst.

 The fire represents flaming arrows and other firebrands launched by Roman archers or siege engines.
 During a siege, flammable materials were frequently launched into a city in order to burn provisions or start random fires to distract soldiers from defending their walls.
-During the siege of Jotapata, one of the cities besieged by the Romans earlier in the war, Josephus states that firebrands were launched into the city:
+During the siege of Jotapata, one of the cities besieged by the Romans during this war, Josephus states that firebrands were launched into the city:

 The fact that this “hail and fire [was] mixed with blood” paints a picture of these stones and firebrands hurled by the Romans becoming bloody upon hitting their human targets up on the city walls and then raining down on the occupants of the city below.
 The blood that fell from the sky, like the hail and fire mentioned above, may have also been launched by Roman siege engines.
 During a siege, an offending army might launch diseased corpses into the closed quarters of a city in order to induce an epidemic.
 Perhaps it was this that caused the plague of boils in Revelation 16:2?
 Heads and other body parts of captured foes might also be catapulted into the city in order to stir up panic or encourage early surrender.

-Revelation 8:7 Commentary: A Third of the Earth Burned in v.
+Preterist Bible Commentary on Revelation 8:7: A Third of the Earth Burned in v.
 7 because of Rome’s Scorched-Earth Policy.

 Throughout Revelation, the earth represents Israel and the sea, Rome.
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
 In v.7, “A third of the earth was burned up, a third of the trees were burned up, and all the green grass was burned up.”
 These verses are literally fulfilled in Israel, the earth, during the Jewish War as a result of the Roman army’s scorched earth policy: